bryaneze/Indoor-Localization-using-DNN-Transfer-Learning-techniques/README.md

 [National Gallery]
-- Using collected data to experiment on deep learning techniques to improve the accuracy of the indoor localization
+- Using collected data to experiment on DNN techniques to improve the accuracy of the indoor localization

 [UJIndoor dataset]
-- Using UJIndoor dataset to test on pre-processing techniques
+- Using UJIndoor dataset to test on pre-processing & DNN techniques

 ##  Project directory structure
 ```